Adolescent and Adult Therapeutic Transport, Crisis Intervention, & Support Services:

 NST can assist parents find and contact the resources necessary to locate a runaway or missing child.
 In the event where parents have arranged a transport intervention and the child runs away before NST arrives, we can assist in locating the child.

-6. Mentoring Services–
+6. Therapeutic Mentoring Services–

 NST staff strives to form an initial rapport or bond with a child or adult during their transport.
 Per request and upon approval, NST staff can be retained as a mentor during and after their time of placement.